storj/docs/app/(docs)/dcs/third-party-tools/truenas/page.md

 To complete the integration, you will need the S3 credentials created in the previous steps and a TrueNAS login.

+If you use TrueNAS 24.10 (Electric Eel) or later, you would be able to setup a TrueCloud Backup Task, it's a preferred method, because it has several advantages above the Cloud Sync Task: [https://www.truenas.com/docs/scale/24.10/scaletutorials/dataprotection/truecloudtasks/](https://www.truenas.com/docs/scale/24.10/scaletutorials/dataprotection/truecloudtasks/)

 ### Create a Cloud Credential in TrueNAS

 1\.
 Log into TrueNAS on your network.